But you may want to toss that mentality aside, especially during the formative upper elementary and middle school years.

-By sixth grade, a new Arizona State University study found, students who believed their parents valued their kindness and compassion over academic performance pulled off the highest GPAs and best in-class behavior.
+By sixth grade, an Arizona State University study found, students who believed their parents valued their kindness and compassion over academic performance pulled off the highest GPAs and best in-class behavior.

 Besides lower grades, their counterparts also were more likely to experience depression, anxiety, low self-esteem and act out.

 Your best bet, it seems, is to go ahead and say that grades aren’t everything.

 Asking your kids about their homework or test scores may seem innocent enough, but Chuck Hatt, principal of Burns Park Elementary School in Ann Arbor, says a better question is whether or not what they’re learning excites them.

 “I think focusing on the grades themselves without focusing on what’s going on at school or what they’re learning is detrimental,” he says.
 “In the end, these are the things that make up the grades.”